-Issue: The Digital Supply Voltage (VCC) and Analog Supply Voltage (Vref) operating conditions have to only tolerate a 5% deviation from the 5 V power supply in the application as opposed to the previous 10% deviation tolerance.
+- Issue: The Digital Supply Voltage (VCC) and Analog Supply Voltage (Vref) Operating Conditions have been revised from 4.5 V-5.5 V to 4.75 V-5.25 V. - Implication: The operating conditions for the digital and analog power supplies on the device are now specified to only tolerate a 5% deviation from the 5 V power supply in the application as opposed to the previous 10% deviation tolerance.